mledda17/AE-Certification-Method/README.md

 This paper has been accepted for presentation at the IEEE Conference on Decision and Control (CDC) 2025, to be held in Rio de Janeiro, Brazil, December 9–12, 2025.

-Official code for the paper: **"Certification of Autoencoder-based Models for Dynamical Systems "**
+Official code for the paper: **"Certification of Autoencoder-based Models for Dynamical Systems"**